Nissan 350Z: Nismo S-Tune GT (2005)

-NISMO 350Z (2007–2008)
+Nismo 350Z (2007–2008)

-The NISMO edition of the Nissan 350Z Coupé debuted at the New York International Auto Show on April 4, 2007.
-This version had the same engine as the regular 350Z (VQ35HR), but was only available with a 6-speed manual transmission and a Viscous Limited-Slip Differential (VLSD), Traction Control System (TCS) and a NISMO aerodynamics package based on the Super GT championship car, which included an aggressive front fascia with chin spoiler, side skirts, an extended rear fascia with an underbody diffuser and a rear wing.
-The vehicle also featured NISMO-tuned independent multi-link suspension developed by Yamaha, Brembo brakes with four-piston front and two-piston rear calipers (with 12.8 in front and 12.7 in rear rotors) and NISMO-branded gunmetal grey RAYS forged alloy wheels and a NISMO-branded tuned exhaust.
+The Nismo edition of the Nissan 350Z Coupé debuted at the New York International Auto Show on April 4, 2007.
+This version had the same engine as the regular 350Z (VQ35HR), but was only available with a 6-speed manual transmission and a viscous-type limited-slip differential (VLSD), Traction Control System (TCS) and a Nismo aerodynamics package based on the Super GT championship car, which included an aggressive front fascia with chin spoiler, side skirts, an extended rear fascia with an underbody diffuser and a rear wing.
+The vehicle also featured Nismo-tuned independent multi-link suspension developed by Yamaha, Brembo brakes with four-piston front and two-piston rear calipers (with 12.8 in front and 12.7 in rear rotors) and Nismo-branded gunmetal grey RAYS forged alloy wheels and a Nismo-branded tuned exhaust.
 Yamaha also included front and rear dampeners to help with stability of the chassis.

 The conversion process for the Nismo 350Z began with a limited number of chassis being pulled from the assembly line to be sent to Nissan-tuner Autech to have structural seams hand-welded for greater body rigidity.
 This process made the Nismo 350Z a more capable track car than the other trim levels available at the time.

-The NISMO 350Z went on sale in the USA in July 2007 at Nissan dealers.
+The Nismo 350Z went on sale in the USA in July 2007 at Nissan dealers.
 1607 were produced for the 2007 and 2008 model years, and it was assumed that if there was a greater demand, more would be produced, limited to 10% of all 350Z sales.
-The NISMO model 350Z had a manufacturer's suggested retail price of $38,070 for the 2007 model year.
+The Nismo model 350Z had a manufacturer's suggested retail price of $38,070 for the 2007 model year.